 Crime Reporting, Prevention, and Statistics

-All crimes, or traffic accidents that take place on campus should be reported immediately to the University Department of Public Safety.
+All crimes, or traffic accidents that take place on campus should be reported immediately to the University Police Department.
 Crimes can be reported to U.D.P.S.
 24 hours a day by dialing (432) 837-8100.
 Sometimes students do not report crimes because they do not want to get someone in trouble (especially if they know the offender).
 They think it will not happen again or that it is too much trouble.
 It is important to remember that every student has the right to a safe campus environment.
 In cases such as personal assault or sexual assault, reporting the crime can provide the victim with personal assistance, and the needed evidence if they choose to file a formal criminal complaint.
-The University Department of Public Safety office can also direct persons to appropriate agencies for incidents occurring off campus, University counseling services, and other services that are available.
+The University Police Department can also direct persons to appropriate agencies for incidents occurring off campus, University counseling services, and other services that are available.
 Remember, a victim of a crime or someone who reports that a crime is being or has been committed, does not cause an offender to get in trouble; the act of committing a crime does.

-Public Safety officers patrol the campus to assure a high level of good physical security.
+Police Department officers patrol the campus to assure a high level of good physical security.
 As a regular part of their assigned duties they look for any safety or security problems such as defective lighting, unsecured areas, inoperative doors or locks, damaged sidewalks and potential fire hazards.
-If you notice a safety or security problem on campus, please report it to the University Department of Public Safety.
+If you notice a safety or security problem on campus, please report it to the University Police Department.
 Students can help assume responsibility for their own personal safety and security of their personal belongings by taking some of the following precautions: